SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 10.1 Structural errors

-The error correction process for structural errors in SFe is slightly different from that in SF2.04:
+The error correction process for structural errors in SFe is slightly different from that in legacy SF2.04:

-- If a ds64 chunk, "BW64" or "RF64" header is found in a file, SFe players that do not support 64-bit chunk headers should output a specific error, as mentioned in the SFe program specification.
+- If a `ds64` chunk, `BW64` or `RF64` header is found in a file, SFe players that do not support 64-bit chunk headers should output a specific error, as mentioned in the SFe program specification.
-- If the ds64 chunk is missing, the bank uses a 32-bit chunk header.
-Make sure that ckSize is accurate, using the same techniques as for SF 2.04.
+- If the `ds64` chunk is missing, the bank uses a 32-bit chunk header.
+Make sure that `ckSize` is accurate, using the same techniques as for SF2.04.
-    - If the value of ckSize is 4,294,967,295 (like in ds64), or any other inaccurate value, reject the file as "Structurally Unsound."
+    - If the value of `ckSize` is 4,294,967,295 (like in `ds64`), or any other inaccurate value, reject the file as "Structurally Unsound."
-    - If the value of ckSize is correct, open the file and output a warning message, as mentioned in the SFe program specification.
+    - If the value of `ckSize` is correct, open the file and output a warning message, as mentioned in the SFe program specification.
     - More advanced programs may also recognize files larger than 4GiB with 32-bit headers.
 However, such a file should be repaired with a 64-bit header as soon as possible.
-- Banks with 64-bit headers, but with a ckSize value that is not 4,294,967,295 should be rejected as "Structurally Unsound," as this is not valid in RIFF64.
+- Banks with 64-bit headers, but with a `ckSize` value that is not 4,294,967,295 should be rejected as "Structurally Unsound," as this is not valid in RIFF64.

 * * *